 On the other hand, patterns in traffic data can reveal a lot about your website’s overall direction.
-Increases or decreases in traffic are huge identifiers in the overall correct implementation and execution of your strategies.
+Increases or decreases in traffic are huge identifiers in the overall correct implementation and execution of your marketing strategies.

-Visitor conversion defines the number of users that convert from “passive visitors” — who read through your content and leave, to “active visitors” who eventually buy your product, sign-up to your website, or click on requested links.
+Conversion rate defines the number of users that convert from “passive visitors” — who read through your content and leave, to “active visitors” who eventually buy your product, sign-up to your website, or click on requested links.

 If your new visitors’ conversion rate is on the decline, then you need to take a look at what new users lay their eyes on when they first visit your site and work on optimizing and improving that experience for them.

-3. Demographics & traffic source
+3. Demographics & Traffic Source

 Using this information you can draw a more accurate representation of your user base, to enhance your marketing strategy.